Research

 -

-Challenging stereotypes in economics - with Arun Advani, Laura Harvey (AEARCTR-0010148)
+Going back to high school: Challenging stereotypes about economics - with Arun Advani and Laura Harvey

 Published papers

 Lift and Shift: The effect of fundraising interventions in charity space and time (with Mark Ottoni-Wilhelm and Kimberley Scharf) AEJ: Economic Policy (2022).
-Winner, best paper award, ARNOVA conference 2018
+Winner, best paper award, ARNOVA conference 2018.
+Featured as an AEA journal research highlight

 Economics of Philanthropic Tax Incentives (with Jim Andreoni) in Routledge Handbook of Taxation and Philanthropy (2021)